Skip Maine state header navigation

 How do I know if I am using the most current version of the USFA NFIRS 5.0 software?

-Contact the NFIRS Support Center who can assist in identifying if the version of the USFA software on the PC is the most current.
+Contact the NFIRS Support Center (1-888-382-3827) or firstname.lastname@example.org and they can help you identify if the version of the USFA software on the PC is the most current one.

-The 5.0 in NFIRS 5.0 is a system number, which is followed by the Software Version number, for example: Version 5.0, Version 5.4.2.
-The Program File folder in the root directory will reflect the software version number, for example: NFIRSv542.
+The 5.0 in NFIRS 5.0 is a system number, which is followed by the Software Version number, for example: Version 5.0, Version 5.9.5.
+The Program File folder in the root directory will reflect the software version number, for example: NFIRSv595.

 What is the difference between Off-Line and On-Line?